Charles Dodge (composer)

-Charles Malcolm Dodge (b.
-Ames, Iowa, June 5, 1942) is an American composer best known for his electronic music, specifically his computer music.
+Charles Malcolm Dodge (born June 5, 1942 in Ames, Iowa) is an American composer best known for his electronic music, specifically his computer music.
 He is a former student of Darius Milhaud and Gunther Schuller.

 Education and teaching career

-Dodge received his undergraduate education (BA) at the University of Iowa in 1964, and earned his MA (1966) and doctorate (DMA) (1970) at Columbia University.
-He also studied at Princeton University in 1969-70.
+Dodge received his undergraduate education (BA) at the University of Iowa in 1964, where he studied composition with Richard Hervig; he earned his MA (1966) and doctorate (DMA) (1970) at Columbia University where he studied with Jack Beeson, Chou Wen-chung, Otto Luening, and Vladimir Ussachevsky.
+He also studied computer music with Godfrey Winham at Princeton University in 1969-70.
 While at Columbia, Dodge was very active at the Columbia-Princeton Electronic Music Center.
 Dodge was one of the leading innovators in the emerging field of computer music composition (as opposed to analog electronic composition, the norm in the field through the 1970s).

 From 1970 to 1977 he taught at Columbia and subsequently founded the Brooklyn College Center for Computer Music (BC-CCM) (1977) at Brooklyn College of the City University of New York where he was Professor of Music.
 He also taught at the City University Graduate Center.
 During Dodge’s years as Professor of Composition and Director of the BC-CCM, Dodge not only had the BC-CCM designated as an official Center within Brooklyn College in 1978 but more importantly brought it to a world-class standing in the field of computer music.